Specialisms & expertise

 - Acting for clients in Court of Appeal in McKenny and another v Foster All ER 73; Lac and others v Clayton All ER 159.

-Sharon is currently acting for a group of 36 patients and their families in claims against a local hospital for providing poor standard of care and negligent treatment which have led to catastrophic injury and death.
+Sharon is currently acting for a group of 30 patients and their families, in claims against a local hospital and individual surgeons, for providing poor standard of care and negligent treatment at their upper Gastro-intestinal (GI) unit, which had led to catastrophic injury and death.

 Sharon read law at Bristol University and graduated with 2:1 in LL,B and LL,M degree.